 Miolo

-The Miolo Wine Group is one of the largest players in the Brazil wines industry, boasting a share of 40% in its domestic fine wine market.
-It is also Brazil’s largest wine exporter by value.
+The Miolo Wine Group is one of the largest players in the Brazil wine industry, boasting a share of around 40% in the domestic fine wine market and Brazil’s largest wine exporter by value.
 The company, which is headquartered in the picturesque Vale dos Vinhedos near Bento Gonçalves, is also involved in a number of joint ventures outside Brazil, including in Chile, Spain, Italy and France.
-Given this scale of operations it is not surprising that Miolo also owns the greatest amount of land under vines in Brazil , currently around 1,150 hectares, and produces 12m litres of fine wines (defined locally as coming from vitis vinifera vines) under more than 100 different labels.

 Pizzato/Fausto